What Is Absence of the Pulmonary Artery and How Is It Treated?

 Diagnosis and management of this condition often require close monitoring and specialized care to address potential complications and ensure optimal outcomes for affected individuals.

-- Genetic predisposition: Having a family history of congenital heart defects increases the likelihood of absence of the pulmonary artery.
+- Genetic predisposition: Having a family history of congenital heart defects increases the likelihood of the absence of the pulmonary artery.

 - Environmental factors: Exposure to certain toxins or medications during pregnancy can contribute to the development of this condition.